andrewcurioso/raml-serverless/README.md

 Work with [RAML](http://raml.org/) documentation for [Serverless v1.0](https://serverless.com/) projects.

 Currently it can be used to generate RAML documentation.
 Future versions will be able to deploy RAML documentents, stub API endpoints based on the RAML and even generate/update serverless.yml files from RAML specifications.

-This is a work in progress.
-Please check Github issues ([/andrewcurioso/raml-serverless/issues](https://github.com/andrewcurioso/raml-serverless/issues)) for a feature roadmap and consider contributing.
+For more information, take a look at the [Feature Roadmap](https://github.com/andrewcurioso/raml-serverless/milestones).

 ## Installation
 1. Open a terminal to your Serverless project